Jessica Trisko Darden: Environmental activism

 On December 13, 2007, Trisko Darden, along with non-governmental organization, Conservation International and the Indonesian government, led the release of hundreds of sea turtles at Nusa Dua beach, Bali, Indonesia.

-Trisko Darden also took part in the 2007 United Nations Climate Change Conference in Bali, alongside Miss Earth 2004 Priscilla Meirelles and Miss Earth Water 2006 Catherine Untalan from December 5–15, 2007.
+She took part in the 2007 United Nations Climate Change Conference in Bali, alongside Miss Earth 2004 Priscilla Meirelles and Miss Earth Water 2006 Catherine Untalan from December 5–15, 2007.

-Trisko had a chance to visit many countries during her reign, including China, Puerto Rico, and Singapore.
+She visited many countries during her reign, including China, Puerto Rico, and Singapore.
 She also went on multiple trips to Indonesia, the United States, Vietnam, Philippines, and Canada, where she met world environmental leaders, and promoted environmental awareness.